 Is the new NCLEX harder?

 Yes.
-There is a general consensus that the newer version is more challenging due to the focus on critical judgment.
+There is a general consensus that the newer version is more challenging because of its focus on critical judgment.
 While this may not sound great for current students, it’s theoretically a good thing in the long run.
 The exam should be even better at preparing prospective nurses for what they’ll face in the field.

 Take this new information into consideration while you’re preparing for either the NCLEX PN or NCLEX RN.